SuleimanFarah/sunpy/Home.md

 [Planning page including notes on the great refactoring](https://github.com/sunpy/sunpy/wiki/0.3-Planning)

 ## Summer of Codes
-* [[ESA Summer of Code in Space]] is the ESA summer of code program.
-Sunpy has participated for 2 years already!
+* [[ESA Summer of Code in Space]] is the ESA Summer of Code program.
+Sunpy participated in 2011 and 2012
-* [[Google Summer of Code]] is the Google summer of code program.
-SunPy is applying for first time!
+* [[Google Summer of Code]] is the Google Summer Of Code program.
+SunPy is applying for first time in 2013.